calebGarrick/calebGarrick.github.io/index.md

 ---
 ## Objective

-- To build a career in software development
+- To build a career in software development or a related field
 - To grow my knowledge and grasp of emerging technologies.

 ## Languages/Skills